-Step 1: We take 60% of the first \$500 of your monthly basic earnings, add 50% of the balance of your monthly earnings, rounded to the next higher \$1, up to a maximum benefit of \$2,500.
+Step 1: We take 85% of your monthly disposable income, rounded to the next higher \$1, up to a maximum of \$4,000.

 Step 2: We subtract any income provided to you:

 for the same or a subsequent disability under any governmentsponsored plan, excluding dependent benefits, employment insurance benefits and automatic cost-of-living increases under any government-sponsored plan that occur after benefits begin.